LivHed/coworking-spaces/README.md

 * The select menu with the cities and the search button is placed underneath the name of the page and the sentence that tells you what you can do on this landing page, as a natural next step of action to follow.
 * The coworking spaces and the details about them are shown in album cards, in a responsive way.
 The user can click on the link to view the coworking space´s own webpage.
 The cards also have an Edit button for the users to click on to be able to edit the information about the space.
 * The fields in the forms are required (except for the insert image field), so the user won´t be able to submit the forms until all of these fields are filled in.
 This will show nicely in the cards, with all rows complete inside of them.
-* The name of the webpage is placed in the navbar in the left corner as good common pratcice.
+* The name of the webpage is placed in the navbar in the left corner as good common pratcice, and are clickable and leads to the landing page.
 The navbar collapse to a burger icon on smaller devices.
 * If a user clicks on the Delete button in the Edit page a modal will show, the background will fade and two options will appear in two buttons in the modal, one to take you back to the page and one to delete the coworking space.

 #### Features Left to Implement